In Conversation With Saurajay Nanda, Founder, Chambers of Saurajay Nanda

 It had a rare and healthy mix of people from different cultures, religions and economic backgrounds, and this included Anglo-Indians, Parsis, Muslims, Bengalis and Marwaris.
 Speaking in vernacular was discouraged, but that closed out formation of silos, which in turn allowed us to absorb different qualities through our interactions.

-I was quite a curious, independent and rebellious individual and my friends and I often landed ourselves in trouble.
+I was quite an inquisitive, independent and rebellious individual and my friends and I often landed ourselves in trouble.
 Recently, I reconnected with my class teacher from Class IX, Mrs Indrani Niyogi, and we spoke for hours remembering old times.
 She is an incredible women, and I cannot thank her enough.
 There were many others.

 My parents, sister and friends have also had a significant influence.
 I got first hand exposure to discipline, thirst for knowledge, selflessness and self-sacrifice.
 Growing up, we avoided taking the easy way out, and we met the consequences of our actions head on and tried to solve them on our own.